When you log in to FotoWare, the site's home page is displayed. There is a large search bar at the top of the screen.

 Here we use the mt specifier, modified time, which lets us set an interval.

 This search uses the mtf specified, modified time from, without specifying an end.
-Hence, all files modified since the specified start date will be found.
+Consequently, all files modified since the specified start date will be found.

-A slightly different approach is needed when searching in xmp date fields: To find files that have been uploaded since Jan 1st 2016, we can perform a search in the Uploaded time field (no 362).
-The syntax will then look like this:
+A slightly different approach is needed when searching in XMP date fields: To find files that have been uploaded since Jan 1st, 2022, we can perform a search in the Uploaded time field (no 362).
+The syntax looks like this:

-Since there is no way to specify an end date representing today, you can use an imagined date far into the future - in this case we've set an end date in the year 9999.
+Since there is no way to specify an end date representing today, you can use a date far in the future - in this case we've set an end date in the year 9999.
 The same can be used to set a start date far into the past - you can for example set the start date in the year 1700 to make sure you include all files since then.

-When searching for assets, it is possible to use extended search parameters to more closely specify which fields to search in, folder names to include and more.
-Learn more about the extended search.
+When searching for assets, you can use extended search parameters to more closely specify which fields to search in, folder names to include, and more.
+For more information, see FotoWare extended search.

 Search result display